The Audio Video Annotations Analysis Toolkit

 We believe AVAA Toolkit components can benefit from the presence of the FileSaver library.

-AVAA Toolkit itself is built with Java, and makes use of various libraries (via Maven) which are compiled into the final JAR executable distributed to the end user.
+AVAA Toolkit itself is built with Java, and makes use of various libraries (via Maven) which are compiled into the final JAR executable distributed to the toolkit users.

 A library for extracting things from streaming sites, AVAA Toolkit includes this library to provide an easy API for downloading PeerTube videos.